xu-zeming/xu-zeming.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Zeming Xu 徐泽茗"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I am a PhD student at the University of Göttingen.
+I am a PhD student in German linguistics at the University of Göttingen.

+Research interests
+-
+* Syntax-pragmatics interface
+* Experimental linguistics